meta-llama/llama-stack/docs/source/getting_started/index.md

 ```

-## Step 4: Run Inference with Llama Stack
+## Step 4: Run Basic Inference
-You can test basic Llama inference completion using the CLI too.
+You can test basic Llama inference completion using the CLI.

 ```bash
 llama-stack-client inference chat-completion --message "tell me a joke"